Regression via Gradient Descent

 Gradient descent can help us avoid pitfalls that occur when fitting nonlinear models using the pseudoinverse.

-This post is a chapter in the book Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents.
+This post is part of the book Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents.
 Suggested citation: Skycak, J. (2022).
 Regression via Gradient Descent.
-Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents. https://justinmath.com/regression-via-gradient-descent/
+In Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents. https://justinmath.com/regression-via-gradient-descent/

 Gradient descent can be applied to fit regression models.
 In particular, it can help us avoid the pitfalls that we’ve experienced when we attempt to fit nonlinear models using the pseudoinverse.